claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 will be part of each message, at the front, to ensure it can be properly parsed always.

-All header fields/integers are little-endian\!
+All header fields/integers are little-endian!

 The 20 bytes network header format is the following: